 “Are you sure it’s ours?”
-I asked walking towards her and giving her a quick hug and a peck on the cheek.
+I asked, walking towards her and giving her a quick hug and a peck on the cheek.

 “Does it really matter whose it is?”
 James asked, looking at me with a sad, lost look in his eyes.

 “Guess not.”
 The thought of the old couple who’d once lived across the road not needing their barbecue anymore threatened my resolve to be strong.
-My mother put her arms around me and hugged me tight.
+My mother put her arms around me and hugged me tightly.
 The softness of her body against mine was comforting.
 I was grateful to be alive and that I wasn’t completely alone.
 We had each other.
-Our family was still intact and in that there was hope.
+Our family was still intact, and in that there was hope.
 Perhaps there were other families out there going through the same thing, thinking that they were the only ones.
 And maybe, just maybe, by some miracle we would find each other and be able to rebuild together.
 Stupid and naive, I know, but a girl can dream.
 Can’t she?